Previous dayMarch 29, 2026Next day

 1.5 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.9 earthquake 18 km NNW of Indian Springs, Nevada with origin time 18:12 UTC on March 29, 2026.
+On March 29, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 18 km NNW of Indian Springs, Nevada at 18:12 UTC.
 At a depth of just 1.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 36.728°, -115.740°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 36.728°N, -115.740°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29